 Definition: Independent Chip Model, a tournament model for estimating how chip stacks relate to payout equity.

-Example: the same chip stack can have different meaning near a payout jump than early in a tournament.
+Plain example: The same stack can mean something different near a payout jump than early in a tournament.

 Common confusion: ICM is not a universal command; it depends on payouts, stacks and players remaining.